 Each dumpling was wrapped by hand by the owner’s mother, tucked in a compartmentalized tray to prevent sticking (where can we get this tray?) and boiled right in front of us.
 Knowing we had a full day of eating ahead, we asked for a half-order of six pieces for $4.50.
 Topped with onion jam and the usual vinegar, chili oil and soy sauce on the side, it was a pleasant surprise and a nice start to the day.

 Though the name has changed recently, little else has at Chi Kong Look Funn Factory (formerly Ying Leong) apart from some signage and the offering of a beef chow funn.
 We'll need to go back for that soon.
 This multigenerational shop churns out serious nostalgia and great look funn.
 You can get your choice of shrimp, char siu or mushrooms embedded into handmade rolls of steamed rice noodles, still a bargain at $2.50 a roll.
 Be sure to grab a bottle of dark soy sauce while you’re in Chinatown, as it’s a perfect accompaniment.

-Knowing that sit-down restaurants would slow us down, we went to Happy Garden on Maunakea Street next so we could pick out what we wanted from the steam table by the door to eat as we strolled.
+Knowing that sit-down restaurants would slow us down, we went to Happy Garden on Maunakea Street (Editor's note: The restaurant has closed) next so we could pick out what we wanted from the steam table by the door to eat as we strolled.
 The steamed cake or ma lai go has a strong brown sugar presence but is very light in texture.

 We also got some lotus paste buns, which look like open-face manapua.
 The filling of sweet paste and savory duck egg yolk is very similar to what you’ll get in a moon cake.